top of page

 • Audit every hour.

-• Make time serve purpose, not impulse.
+• Make time to serve purpose, not impulse.

 2. Command over Resources (Wealth & Material Control)

-Money and material stability amplify influence.
 The formidable man uses wealth as a tool of sovereignty, not vanity.

 • Build multiple streams of income and ownership.